fleetdm/fleet/handbook/business-operations/README.md

   - Provide SVB with our board-approved annual operating budgets and projections (on a quarterly granularity) for the new year.
   - Deliver this as early as possible in case they have questions.

+### Update weekly KPIs
+- Create the weekly update issue from the template in ZenHub every Friday and update the [KPIs for BizOps](https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit#gid=0) by 5pm US central time.
+- Check the KPI sheet at 5pm US central time to ensure all departments have updated their KPIs on time.
+If any departments are delinquent, notify the department head and let the assistant to the CEO know so they can put it on the agenda for their next one-on-one with the CEO.

 ## Rituals